 - Bring to a hard simmer, then reduce heat to low.
 Add the vinegar.

-- Cook, stirring occasionally, until the spinach has wilted and the chickpeas are completely cooked through.
+- Cook, stirring occasionally, until the spinach has wilted and the chickpeas are completely cooked through, about 15 minutes.